 The dilated feeding and draining vessels appear as flow-voids on T2.
 MRA may also be performed which would better delineate vascular anatomy.

-Angiography remains the gold standard in full characterization of the lesion.
+Angiography remains the gold standard in the full characterization of the lesion.
 It enables to individually catheterize feeding vessels.
 Morphologically a spherical or ellipsoid varix may be visualized.
 Venous drainage is via the median prosencephalic vein (MPV), the straight sinus (if present) and then out via the transverse/sigmoid sinuses.
 By definition, there should be no drainage to other components of the deep venous system 6.

 Treatment and prognosis